zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 Yes, there are times when the signature of a method is an incomplete abstraction and a comment is required.
 There are other times when the signature tells you everything you want to know.
-It seems to me that we should try to create more of the later kind and avoid the former where possible.
+It seems to me that we should try to create more of the latter kind and avoid the former where possible.

 **JOHN:**